 Clear Space: To ensure its integrity and visibility, the UNH emblem should be kept clear of competing text, images, and graphics.
 It must be surrounded on all sides by an adequate clear space, equal in size to the height of the "NH" above and on each side of the emblem and half of that same height below the emblem.

-Main UNH Logo
+UNH Logo Emblem and Dimensions

 The University’s logo is a combination of the “emblem” and the official school "wordmark" which is the name “University of New Hampshire.”